FurlanLucas/Data-acquisition-with-DAS240-and-EA-9200U/README.md

 Analysis' number shows the number of the analysis located in the acquisition system, and can not be changed.
 Below the settings part, the data acquired in real time will be displayed.
 If the temperature passes the limit defined in "maximum temperature", it will automatically stop the power supply.
 It is also necessary to specify the thermocouple coefficient.

-Finally, to stop the analysis, it is imperative to use the "STOP" bottom in order to also stop the supply tension/current.
+Finally, to stop the analysis, it is **<span style="color: red;">imperative to use the "STOP" bottom</span>** in order to also stop the supply tension/current.
 If any error occurs, it will be shown in the log display in the lower right corner.

+## Data acquired

+The acquired data will be saved in the folder given by "Output path".
+If it does not exist, labVIEW will create the folder.
+On the other hand, it will only create one folder: if the output path is `test\output` and both `test` and `output` do not exist, labVIEW will report an output error.
+The files recorded will be:
+- `labview_name.csv`: file with all the data recorded by labview;
+- `name.rec`: file with the data recorded by DAS240;
+- `nom.txt`: file converted from nom.rec to txt with Sefram Viewer.

+The recovery of REC files and the conversion to TXT are done in the takeFile.bat file.